Data Scientist

 Senior AccountantData Scientist at a fintech company

-After five years in accounting, Anna was proficient in Excel and had strong analytical skills but felt stuck in repetitive reporting work.
-She started learning Python in the evenings and quickly found that pandas felt like Excel on steroids.
-Her accounting background gave her a natural intuition for data quality, anomalies, and financial metrics.
-She completed two portfolio projects — a customer churn prediction model and a fraud detection pipeline — and landed her first DS role at a fintech startup within 18 months.
+After five years in accounting, Anna learned Python in evenings — pandas felt like Excel on steroids.
+Her background gave her natural intuition for data quality.
+She built a churn model and a fraud detection pipeline, landing a DS role at a fintech startup in 18 months.

 Transition time: 18 months